 The Sawyer Mini water filter is very small, but also a very effective water filter.
 You can use it to filter water into a bottle, or drink directly from a water source.

-Alternatively, Oasis Water Purification Tablets take up very little room in your kit, and can be added to water to make it safe.
+Alternatively, water purification tablets take up very little room in your kit, and can be added to water to purify it.

 A small fire starting kit increases your chance of survival if you unexpectedly have to spend a night outdoors.
-A small waterproof tin with tinder and matches or a flint fire starter takes little space, but makes starting a fire much easier.
+A small waterproof tin with tinder and matches or a flint fire starter takes little space, but allows you to easily start a fire.

 Everyone has different needs for items they carry every day.
 What do you consider to be the most important items in your EDC kit?
 Let us know in the comments below.